100% SOCORRO ACTION TEAMS

 The Action Team, one of ten teams focused on ensuring vital services, is guided by the frameworks of continuous quality improvement, collective impact and adaptive leadership, with ongoing support from the Anna, Age Eight Institute.

-Access to community schools is vital in order to prevent adverse childhood experiences and social adversity.
-Community schools, part of the ten vital services for surviving and thriving, help prevent ACEs and social adversity and supports us as we endure challenges caused by public health crises and economic disruptions.
+Access to job training is vital in order to prevent adverse childhood experiences and social adversity.
+Job training systems, part of the ten vital services for surviving and thriving, helps prevent ACEs and social adversity and supports us as we endure challenges caused by public health crises and economic disruptions.

 UNDERSTANDING ACEs AND TRAUMA